joonanlab/joonanlab.github.io/_pages/home.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/anlab.png" style="width: 100px; float: left;margin-right: 20px; border: 10px">

 We are a computational genomics lab studying the etiology of developmental disorders and complex human diseases using high-dimensional genomic data.
-Our lab utilises a range of genomics and systems biology approaches to btter understand regulatory features and cellular trajectory across the human brain development.
+Our lab utilises a range of genomics and systems biology approaches to better understand regulatory features and cellular trajectory across the human brain development.

 We focus on: